Four Outlandish Russian Ministry of Defense Claims About The Syrian Missile Raid

 In one single press conference, the Kremlin has disputed almost every basic detail about the American, British, and French operation.

-It’s no secret that the Russian government has turned disinformation into an art form, to the point that they don't even necessarily need to create believable narratives to raise doubts and effectively muddy the waters regarding major international events.
+into an art form, to the point that they don't even necessarily need to create believable narratives to raise doubts and effectively muddy the waters regarding major international events.
 True to form, the Kremlin has now made a host of outrageous claims about recent U.S., U.K., and French strikes on chemical weapons sites in Syria to try and bolster the Syrian regime’s own assertions that it was able to defeat the majority of the incoming missiles.

 Top Russian Defense Ministry spokesperson Major General Igor Konashenkov provided this latest dubious counter-narrative, without providing any supporting evidence, during a press conference at the ministry in Moscow on April 16, 2018.
 His remarks dispute almost every detail the United States and its allies have provide about the operation, right down to the total number of targets American, British, and French aircraft and ships struck and how many missiles they employed altogether.

 You can read his entire statement in English on the Russian Defense Ministry website, but here are four of the officer’s assertions that are hardest to believe.